SmartPlastic/Docs/docs/content/home/beta.rst

 Right now, there are no known errors that could impact the installation of the SmartPlastic beta.
 If you face a problem, write us an email:

-* Message hauser@smartplastic.eu for Android support ...
+* Message florian.hauser@hauserlenz.com for Android support ...
-* ... or lenz@smartplastic.eu for iOS support.
+* ... or thomas.lenz@hauserlenz.com for iOS support.
 * If you get a general question regarding the beta app and haven't found a useful answer in the FAQ, contact hello@smartplastic.eu for any further assistance.